chingha/chingha/README.md

 😄 Pronouns: Name

-⚡ Fun fact: I am also a registered nurse.
-And I have experiences in telehealth, primary health and sexual assult forensic nursing.
+⚡ Fun fact: I am also a registered nurse with experience working with diverse populations in telehealth, primary health and sexual assult forensic nursing.
 <!--
 **chingha/chingha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.